 Congrats!
 If you’re reading this, that means you’ve decided to make fitness a part of your life!
 So you’ve done the hardest part, which is to decide to begin.
 So what’s next?

-Your feet are a pretty important part of all of this – which means you’ll want to give them some careful consideration when taking on a beginning walker or runner program.
+Your feet are a pretty important part of all of this – which means you’ll want to give them some careful consideration when taking on a beginning walking, running, or fitness program.
 So get some good shoes!

 At Marathon Sports we will help guide you to proper footwear through a gait analysis.
 We’ll take a look at your foot shape and bone structure to match you up with a shoe that is going to properly fit and support you.